Léon: The Professional

-Léon (released in the United States as The Professional originally and then as Léon: The Professional) is a 1994 English-language French action-thriller film written and directed by Luc Besson.
-It stars Jean Reno and Gary Oldman, and features the film debut of Natalie Portman.
+Léon (released in the United States and Australia The Professional originally and then as Léon: The Professional) is a 1994 French English-language action-thriller film written and directed by Luc Besson.
+It stars Jean Reno, Gary Oldman and Natalie Portman in her feature film debut.
 The plot centers on Léon (Reno), an Italian-American professional hitman who reluctantly takes in twelve-year-old Mathilda Lando (Portman) after her family is murdered by corrupt Drug Enforcement Administration (DEA) agent Norman Stansfield (Oldman).
 Léon and Mathilda form an unusual relationship as she becomes his protégée and learns the hitman's trade.
 The film was released in France by Gaumont Buena Vista International on 14 September 1994 and received mostly positive reviews from critics.

 Plot

 Léon is an Italian-American hitman (or "cleaner", as he refers to himself) working for a mafioso named "Old Tony" in the Little Italy neighborhood of New York City.
 One day, Léon meets Mathilda Lando, a lonely twelve-year-old who lives with her dysfunctional family in an apartment down the hall from Léon and has stopped attending class at her school for troubled girls.

 Mathilda's abusive father attracts the ire of corrupt DEA agents, who have been paying him to stash cocaine in his apartment.
 After they discover that he has been stealing from their stash, DEA agents invade the apartment, led by their drug-addicted boss, Norman Stansfield.
 During their search for the missing drugs, Stansfield murders Mathilda's family while she is out shopping for groceries.
 When she returns, Mathilda realizes what has happened just in time to continue down the hall to Léon's apartment; he hesitantly gives her shelter.

 Mathilda quickly discovers that Léon is a hitman.
 She begs him to take care of her and to teach her his skills, as she wants to avenge the murder of her four-year-old brother.
 At first, Léon is unsettled by her presence and considers killing her in her sleep, but he eventually trains Mathilda and shows her how to use various weapons.
 In exchange, she runs his errands, cleans his apartment, and teaches him how to read.
 Mathilda looks up to Léon and quickly develops a crush on him, often telling him she loves him, but he does not reciprocate.

 When Léon is out on a job, Mathilda fills a bag with guns from Léon's collection and sets out to kill Stansfield.
 She bluffs her way into the DEA office by posing as a delivery girl and is ambushed by Stansfield in a bathroom.
-One of his men arrives and informs him that Léon killed Malky, one of the corrupt DEA agents, in Chinatown that morning.
+One of his men arrives and informs him that Léon had killed Malky, one of the corrupt DEA agents, in Chinatown that morning.
 Léon, after discovering her plan in a note left for him, rescues Mathilda, killing two more of Stansfield's men in the process.
 An enraged Stansfield confronts Tony, who is roughed up and forced to disclose Léon's whereabouts.